Direct-A/rEFInd-minimal-dark-da/README.md

  * `/boot/EFI/BOOT`
  * `/boot/efi/EFI/BOOT`

- The one used in these files is `/boot/EFI/BOOT`.
-If you use this theme, you probably need to change that in these files.
+ The one used in these files and example is `/boot/EFI/BOOT, so pay attention.

 3. Open your terminal in the directory with `README.md`.